What Is a Physician Assistant? (+ How to Become One)

 PA specializationsWhat they do

-Family medicineOne of the most common practice areas according to the NCCPA [3], may work with some autonomy, may serve as a patient's primary care health provider
+Family medicineOne of the most common practice areas, according to the NCCPA [3].
+You may work with some autonomy, and may serve as a patient's primary care health provider.

-DermatologyOne of the highest-paying specialties for a PA, may treat medical conditions and perform elective procedures, like Botox and cosmetic surgery
+DermatologyOne of the highest-paying specialties for a PA, you may treat medical conditions and perform elective procedures, like Botox and cosmetic surgery.

-ObstetricsProvide prenatal and postnatal care Assist with childbirth Perform routine gynecological exams
+ObstetricsProvide prenatal and postnatal care, assist with childbirth, and perform routine gynecological exams.

-General surgery/surgical subspecialtiesWork under the supervision of general surgeons or specialty surgeons, in areas like cardiology and orthopedics May assist with surgery, order diagnostic tests, and perform preoperative and postoperative care
+General surgery/surgical subspecialtiesWork under the supervision of general surgeons or specialty surgeons in areas like cardiology and orthopedics.
+You may assist with surgery, order diagnostic tests, and perform preoperative and postoperative care.

 Physician assistant salary and job outlook

-The job outlook for a physician assistant is also promising: between 2021 and 2031, the projected job growth is 28 percent which is much faster than the average for all jobs [4].
-This demand is promising for those seeking a career in health care but don't want to attend medical school.
+The job outlook for a physician assistant is also promising: between 2023 and 2033, the projected job growth is 28 percent which is much faster than the average for all jobs [4].
+This demand is promising for those seeking a career in health care but who don't want to attend medical school.

 Benefits of being a physician assistant